HenrikBengtsson/my-paragliding-setup/xctrack/README.md

 1. Go to 'Preferences',

-2. then 'Testing & Debug', and
+2. then 'Export & import config' (or 'Testing & Debug' on XCTrack <=
+   0.9.8.6), and

 3. click 'Export configuration'.